LincaMarius/ISAP-1_Block_Diagram/README.md

 | IN       | 1101   | Loads the numeric value given by an input port into the Accumulator           |
 | OUT      | 1110   | Load Accumulator data into Output device                                      |
 | HLT      | 1111   | Stop processing                                                               |

+## Improved system design by adding Stack
+I decided to add operations with the stack of this computer.
+This way I can implement subroutine calling as the first benefit.
+The stack also provides the ability to store data temporarily.

+I will use a 4-bit register for the stack, since the address is 4 bits.
+This register must be incrementable as well as decrementable.

+For this purpose we can use a counter.
+It must be able to be incremented but also decremented.

+The Block Diagram of the system that has implemented the Stack Pointer is shown in the following figure.